AARNet/Digital-Skills-GitBook/ict-proficiency-productivity/browsers.md

 ### What browser should I pick?

 There are various types of browsers out there.
 Each of them have their own strengths and weaknesses.
-Depending on what type of computer operating system you have and what you might prefer in functionality, or if you are just picking on looks there are a many choices out there.
+Depending on what type of computer operating system you have and what you might prefer in functionality, or if you are just picking on looks, there are a many choices out there.

 Some of the more popular browers that you will encounter are:
 - [Google Chrome](https://www.google.com/intl/en_au/chrome/)